hoangduytran/blender-manual/manual/modeling/modifiers/generate/remesh.rst

 Remove Disconnected
    Filter out small disconnected pieces of the output.

-   Thin parts of the input mesh can become lose, and generate small isolated bits of mesh.
+   Thin parts of the input mesh can become loose, and generate small isolated bits of mesh.
    This option will remove those.

    Threshold